 Yes, as long as we have desires, we’ll get bored.
 And we will look up to other objects to fulfill those desires.

 Can we escape desires?
-Logically, if we had no desires, we would be in bliss.
+Logically, if we had no cravings, we would be in bliss.

 Because desires, whether subtle or rigid, make us feel incomplete.

-And by desire in itself is the idea that if we attain something like an object, sensation, status, etc., we will be complete.
+And the desire in itself is the idea that if we attain something like an object, sensation, status, etc., we will be complete.

 But that doesn’t happen.
 You know it too, right?